-A recent episode of the Dr. Oz show presented included a claim that eating sriracha hot sauce can boost your metabolism and help reduce belly fat.
-Today we’ll look a look at this claim.
+A 2013 episode of the Dr. Oz show included a claim that eating sriracha hot sauce can boost your metabolism and help reduce belly fat.
+Today we’ll take a look at this claim.

 About Sriracha Hot Sauce

-Sriracha sauce is named after the city of Sri Racha in Eastern Thailand.
-It is a mixture of chili peppers, vinegar, garlic, sugar, and salt.
+Sriracha (pronounced see-rah-chah) is a popular Asian hot chili sauce named after the port city of Sri Racha in Eastern Thailand.
+The sauce is made from a mixture of chili peppers, vinegar, garlic, sugar, and salt.
 It is also known as “rooster sauce.”

-On his episode which aired on November 7, 2013, Dr. Oz discussed “Belly Fat Myths” where he suggested the use of Sriracha sauce to help speed up metabolism and reduce belly fat.
+On a Dr. Oz episode which aired on November 7, 2013, the celebrity doctor discussed “Belly Fat Myths” where he suggested the use of Sriracha sauce to help speed up metabolism and reduce belly fat.

 “…a combination of about 20… a bunch of different spices, but it affects about 20 different fat-burning chemicals in your body.”